 January 13, 2016

 How do you start a speech or presentation with impact?

 Think how you typically start a speech or presentation.
 Do you begin with any of these lines?:

 – Hi, my name is … and I’m here to talk about…

 – Before I start, I want to introduce myself…

 – Thank you all for coming, I’m really pleased to be here…

-Is there a short anecdote relevant to your topic that you could open with?
-If you can, use a local or topical angle for your anecdote.
-The audience will know that you have tailored your talk for them.
-This will help to keep things fresh for you, too, particularly if you are delivering the same talk or presentation several times.
+Is there a short relevant anecdote that you could open with?
+If you can, use a local or topical angle.
+Your audience will then know that you have tailored your talk for them.
+This will help to keep things fresh for you, particularly if you are delivering the same talk or presentation several times.

 Watch this technique in action: See how designer Danit Peleg starts off her speech with a short anecdote that sets the scene.